Palazzo Giustinian (Dorsoduro)

-The Palazzo Giustinian is a palace in Venice, northern Italy, situated in the Dorsoduro district and overlooking the Grand Canal next to Ca' Foscari.
-It is among the best examples of the late Venetian Gothic and was the final residence of Princess Louise of Artois.
+Palazzo Giustinian is a palace in Venice, northern Italy, situated in the Dorsoduro district and overlooking the Grand Canal next to Ca' Foscari.
+It is among the best examples of the late Venetian Gothic, and it was the final residence of Princess Louise of Artois.

-History and description
+History

 The edifice was built in the late 15th century, perhaps with the participation of Bartolomeo Bon.
-The palace consisted originally of two separated sectors, one for each branch of the family, which were later joined by a façade; these are the Ca' Giustinian dei Vescovi (now housing part of the Ca' Foscari University) and the Ca' Giustinian dalle Zogie (now privately owned).
-Behind the façade, they are separated by an alley which, through a sottoportego, or portico-tunnel, connects to the central portal.
+The palace consisted originally of two separate sections, one for each branch of the Giustinian family, which were later joined by a façade – these are the Ca' Giustinian dei Vescovi (now housing part of the Ca' Foscari University) and the Ca' Giustinian dalle Zogie (now privately owned).
+Behind the façade, they are separated by an alley which, through a sottoportego (portico-tunnel), connects to the central portal.

 The two sub-palaces share numerous decorative features with the annexed Ca' Foscari.
 They have an L-shaped plan with four floors, the upper ones having mullioned windows.
-At the piano nobile they form a six-arches arcade with an interwoven motif of multi-lobes circles.
+At the piano nobile, they form a six-arches arcade with an interwoven motif of multi-lobes circles.
 The single windows are ogival, or decorated with a three-lobe motif.
-Ca' Giustinian dei Vescovi has in the rear a court with a Gothic staircase, while Ca' Giustinian delle Zogie has a large garden.
+Ca' Giustinian dei Vescovi has in the rear a court with a Gothic staircase, while Ca' Giustinian dalle Zogie has a large garden.